quantra-go-algo/Algo-Trading-Map/README.md

 <a id='contributors'></a>
 ## Contributors
-QuantInsti's Digital Marketing team maintains and contributes to this repository.
+QuantInsti's EPAT and Quantra content and Digital Marketing teams maintain and contribute to this repository.

 <a id='help'></a>
 ## Ask for help